 A new section is created to mandate collaboration between the Office of the Superintendent of Public Instruction and the Department of Children, Youth, and Families to develop a phased plan for expanding the transition to kindergarten program.
-This plan will prioritize communities with the highest unmet needs and will limit growth to five percent in annual average full-time enrolled students each year.
-A report outlining the proposed plan and recommendations is required by December 1, 2026, and the new section will expire on July 1, 2027.
-The bill also includes provisions for funding that is separate from the state's basic education program and establishes guidelines for charter schools to operate the transition to kindergarten program.
+This plan will focus on communities with the highest unmet needs and will limit growth to five percent annually.
+A report outlining the proposed plan and recommendations for future expansions is required by December 1, 2026, with the section set to expire on July 1, 2027.
+The bill emphasizes the importance of early learning and aims to ensure that children are adequately prepared for their educational journey.

 Statutes affected: Original Bill: 28A.300.072